 Summary of intersex health issues

-This document is a brief summary of intersex health issues by Morgan, board member, OII Australia.
+This document is a brief summary of intersex health issues.
 It aims to give a very brief overview of the health concerns of intersex people.

 It is not intended as an introduction to intersex; it is intended to be read in conjunction with the OII Australia/OII Aotearoa submission on the draft Diagnostic and Statistical Manual of Mental Disorders 5th edition (DSM-5) and the World Professional Association for Transgender Health 7th Standards of Care (WPATH SOC) .